 proxy mesh gate: A mesh gate acting as an intermediary for IEEE 802 stations (STAs) outside the mesh basic service set (MBSS).

-pseudorandom function (PRF): A function that hashes various inputs to derive a pseudorandom value.
+pseudorandom function: [PRF] A function that hashes various inputs to derive a pseudorandom value.
 In order to ensure liveness of a communication in which a pseudorandom value is used, a nonce is used as one of the inputs to the function.

-public safety answering point (PSAP): A physical location where emergency calls are received and routed to the appropriate emergency service dispatch center.
+public safety answering point: [PSAP] A physical location where emergency calls are received and routed to the appropriate emergency service dispatch center.

 See NENA 08-002 [B63].

-quadrature binary phase shift keying (QBPSK): A binary phase shift keying modulation in which the binary data is mapped onto the imaginary (Q) axis.
+quadrature binary phase shift keying: [QBPSK] A binary phase shift keying modulation in which the binary data is mapped onto the imaginary (Q) axis.

-quality-of-service (QoS) access point (AP): An AP that supports the QoS facility.
+quality-of-service (QoS) access point (AP): [QoS AP] An AP that supports the QoS facility.

 In IEEE Std 802.11, the functions of a QoS AP are a superset of the functions of a non-QoS AP, and thus a QoS AP is able to function as a non-QoS AP to non-QoS stations (STAs).

-quality-of-service (QoS) basic service set (BSS): A BSS that provides the QoS facility.
+quality-of-service (QoS) basic service set (BSS): [QoS BSS] A BSS that provides the QoS facility.
 An infrastructure QoS BSS contains a QoS access point (AP).

-quality-of-service (QoS) facility: The set of enhanced functions, channel access rules, frame formats, frame exchange sequences and managed objects used to provide parameterized and prioritized QoS.
+quality-of-service (QoS) facility: [QoS facility] The set of enhanced functions, channel access rules, frame formats, frame exchange sequences and managed objects used to provide parameterized and prioritized QoS.

-quality-of-service (QoS) independent basic service set (IBSS): An IBSS in which one or more of its stations (STAs) support the QoS facility.
+quality-of-service (QoS) independent basic service set (IBSS): [QoS IBSS] An IBSS in which one or more of its stations (STAs) support the QoS facility.

-quality-of-service (QoS) station (STA): A STA that implements the QoS facility.
+quality-of-service (QoS) station (STA): [QoS STA] A STA that implements the QoS facility.

 A QoS STA acts as a non-QoS STA when associated in a non-QoS basic service set (BSS).

-radio frequency (RF) chain: The physical entity that is able to act as a receive chain or transmit chain, or both.
+radio frequency (RF) chain: [RF chain] The physical entity that is able to act as a receive chain or transmit chain, or both.

 reassociation service: The service that enables an established association [between access point (AP) and station (STA)] to be transferred from one AP to another (or the same) AP.